Turkey Calling Tips

-It’s just about that time of year.
-I dusted off the turkey calls last night and thought a post on turkey calling may be in order.
 Wild turkey calling takes time and effort to learn, and knowing the basics of wild turkey vocalizations is crucial to being able to use different calls successfully.
-Wild turkeys make at least eight different calls, as well as several subtypes of calls that are season specific.
-You don’t need to know them all, just the major ones which are:
+Wild turkeys make at least eight different calls, as well as several sub-types of calls that are season specific.
+You don’t need to know them all, just the major ones.

 How to call Turkeys: